micronucleus/micronucleus/Readme.txt

     make CONFIG=<config_name>

-Currently the following configurations are included and tested.
-Please check /firmware/configurations/ for details.
+Currently, the following configurations are included and tested.
+Please check the subfolders /firmware/configurations/ for details.
 Hex files can be found in /releases.

 t84_default     -   ATtiny84A default configuration     -   1532 bytes
 t841_default    -   ATtiny841 default configuration     -   1584 bytes